denten-books/plain-text/2-device.md

 purpose" [@_device_2016].
-"Laying bare the device," for Viktor Shklovsky, who coined the phrase, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.[^ln2-shklov]
+"Laying bare the device," for Viktor Shklovsky, who coined the phrase, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their evocative power.[^ln2-shklov]

 Vladimir Nabokov, a writer conspicuously aware of his literary-theoretical heritage, used the formal technique of "laying bare the device" often and with